Symmetric Enhancements of Involutory Virtual Birack Counting Invariants

 The set of $X$-labelings of a virtual knot or link diagram can be identified with the set $\mathrm{Hom}(\mathcal{IVB}(L),X)$ of involutory virtual birack homomorphisms from the \textit{fundamental involutory virtual birack} of the knot or link $L$, defined combinatorially as the set of equivalence classes of virtual birack words is a set of generators corresponding to the semiarcs of $L$ modulo the equivalence relation generated by the involutory virtual birack axioms and crossing relations in $L$, to $X$.

-Virtual biracks generalize \textit{virtual biquandles}, i.e. virtual biracks with $\pi=\mathrm{Id}:X\to X$, first introduced in \cite{KM}.
-The definitions and results in this section are straightforward generalizations, with new notation, of results from \cite{AN,N-BR} etc. See \cite{FJK,KR,KM} for more about biracks and virtual biracks.
+Involutory virtual biracks generalize \textit{virtual bikei}, i.e. involutory virtual biracks with $\pi=\mathrm{Id}:X\to X$, first introduced in \cite{KM}.
+The definitions and results in this section are straightforward generalizations, with new notation, of results from \cite{AN,N-BR} etc. See \cite{FJK,KR,KM} for more about oriented biracks and virtual biracks.